docelic/article_date/README.md

 5. Elapsed time for downloading the page (this value includes all Fiber wait times, e.g. times waiting for web servers to respond as well as fibers to be scheduled on the CPU.
-As such it is regularly higher than the amount of time spent in actual execution or the real time spent executing the program)
+As such it is regularly higher than the amount of time spent in actual execution)
 6. HTTP response status code
 7. Name of program method which determined the date
 8. The corresponding confidence store (0.0 - 1.0)